 Here's a secret: I like the little parables, the ones we heard in church last week (mustard seed, yeast, treasure-in-field, pearl, net-of-fish) better than many of the longer parables that Jesus tells.
 I especially like these little parables better than the parables where Jesus has to break down and give an explanation of the parable a little while later.
 I prefer the eye-brow raising ambiguity of these stories more than the dreadful clarity of the parable of the sower, or at least its explanation.
 Perhaps I just prefer ambiguity.
 Or the possibility of a surplus of meaning.

 There they are, a handful of one-sentence stories, challenging me to squeeze the Kingdom of God into six words, or a 120 character tweet, or a three-line haiku.
 They are the Shortest Parables Ever, full of simple complexity, or complex simplicity.
-They seem to mean one thing, but if you turn them over, and look on the underside, you discover unknown world.
+They seem to mean one thing, but if you turn them over, and look on the underside, you discover unknown worlds.
 The mustard seed seems to be a parable about tiny seeds growing into great trees, until you realize that the mustard tree is really a bush, not a tree, and to make matters worse, an invasive species, like buckthorn or creeping charlie or even the oregano I didn't plant this year, but which appeared anyway.
-The mustard seeds seems to be a nice parable about the smallest amount of faith doing wonderful things, until you start thinking about what it means to be an invasive species in a world that isn't always wild about you.
+The mustard seed seems to be a nice parable about the smallest amount of faith doing wonderful things, until you start thinking about what it means to be an invasive species in a world that isn't always wild about you.

 They are all like that, these parables.
 Think harder about the treasure in the field, and how weird it is that the man finds the treasure and then hides it again in the field.
 Why not just take the treasure?
 No, he hides it and then he goes and sells everything he has so he can be the whole field.
 The kingdom of heaven is like that.
 Get it?
 (Okay, not really.)
 There's an irrational, extravagant, even wasteful joy to it.